parimalp/compute_acceleration_using_Vitis/README.md

 ### Section 7d: More Streaming

-Kernel to kernel streaming is just a start of the streaming journal.
-One more step, we can do host to kernel streaming.
+Kernel to kernel streaming is just a start of the streaming option.
+We can do host to kernel streaming.

 Since the communication between host and kernel relies on shell, host to kernel streaming needs support from special shells.
-QDMA is designed with streaming interface support, as well as a lot of other features, while XDMA only supports memory mapped interfaces.
+QDMA is designed with streaming interface support, while XDMA only supports memory mapped interfaces.
 Shells with QDMA provides the feature of streaming interface between host and kernel.
 We have used xdma shell in this tutorial.

 ### Section 7 Summary